 Only the PIWIS2 system has troubleshooting runs built-in for air suspension.
 Other systems can only identify faults and cannot correct them.
 As a result, you will not be able to fix air suspension faults without a copy of its wiring diagram.

-However, the ability to identify the pin responsible for issuing 12V into each valve in the block, and the ability to use the manual-energize command to verify if the malfunctioning valve is able to open.
+However, the ability to identify the pin responsible for issuing 12V into each valve in the block, and the ability to use the manual-energize command to verify if the malfunctioning valve can open.

 Inspect Air Lines